ebruchez/ebruchez.github.io/_posts/2023-07-25-televideo-912-terminal-2.md

 - Photo album: [Televideo TVI-912 terminal (1979) - Part 1](https://photos.app.goo.gl/yuPhPkv7v9hbr3v8A)
 - Photo album: [Televideo TVI-912 terminal (1979) - Part 2](https://photos.app.goo.gl/uKXsfHny6XiJ9Fu3A)
 - Photo album: [TeleVideo TVI-912 (1979) - Restored](https://photos.app.goo.gl/MASdRMNVc9YxrEW26)

+---

+[^vt100]: I had previously only connected my Altair-Duino directly to a VGA monitor and USB keyboard.
+This is a neat feature of the kit, which has this little optional board which emulates a VT-100 terminal.